vreon/figment/README.md

-While your available vocabulary of Components and Modes cannot yet be changed during runtime, they _can_ be dynamically applied to Entities (that's the whole point, after all!) so you can even do a good chunk of worldbuilding from within the world itself.
+While your available vocabulary of Components and Modes cannot yet be changed during runtime, they _can_ be dynamically applied to Entities (that's the whole point, after all!) so you can even do a good chunk of worldbuilding from within the world itself if you build the appropriate tools.

 ### Running a server

 Figment is more of a framework than an engine, and it doesn't make many assumptions about your world, so there's not much to run out-of-the-box.

-If you've already created a world (see the `examples` directory for inspiration), ensure Redis is running, then:
+If you have already created a world, or would like to run one of the examples:

     $ cd /path/to/world
     $ figment run

+(Make sure that the Redis instance referenced in your world's config is accessible from this host.)

+If the world contains ticking components, you'll also need to run a ticker:

+    $ figment run -t

 ### Running a client